+Job growth in the City, however, has been concentrated in lower-paying sectors.
+These sectors accounted for more than three-quarters of all jobs created in the City since 2009, with the majority located in just three industries (home health care, accommodation and food services, and retail trade).
 Among higher-paying sectors, job growth has been strong in professional and business services as well as in the high-tech and related creative industries.
-The construction sector has begun to add jobs, though employment remains well below prerecession levels.
-Manufacturing employment has stabilized after decades of decline, and grew by 2.4 percent in the first four months of 2014.
-Unlike in prior recoveries, the securities industry has lost jobs in the current recovery.
+The construction sector has begun to add jobs (though employment remains well below prerecession levels) and manufacturing employment has stabilized after decades of decline.
+Unlike in prior recoveries, however, the securities industry has lost jobs in the current recovery.

-The May Plan assumes that job growth will ease but remain strong, growing by 1.5 percent in 2014 and then by 1.3 percent annually during calendar years 2015 through 2018.
-During the first four months of the current year, job growth averaged 2 percent.
-The May Plan forecasts that job growth during the financial plan period will remain concentrated in lower-paying sectors.
+The June Plan assumes that job growth will remain strong, but the pace will ease from 2.1 percent in 2013 to 1.5 percent in 2014 and then 1.3 percent annually during calendar years 2015 through 2018.
+The City's forecast assumes that job growth during the financial plan period will remain concentrated in lower-paying sectors.

-Although the City's unemployment rate has fallen from a peak of 10.1 percent in November 2009 to 7.9 percent in April 2014, it remains at nearly twice its prerecession level (see Figure 4).
-Nearly half of the unemployed people in the City have been without a job for more than six months, a share that has not changed significantly since the height of the recession (by contrast, the share declined quickly after the last recession).
+Although the City's unemployment rate has fallen from a peak of 10.1 percent in November 2009 to 7.9 percent in June 2014, it remains higher than the prerecession level and higher than the national rate (see Figure 4).
+Nearly half of the unemployed people in the City are considered long-term unemployed (i.e., they have been without a job for more than six months), a share that has not changed significantly since the height of the recession (by contrast, the share fell quickly after the last recession).
 The number of City residents without a job for at least two years has risen sharply since the end of the recession.

 Some of the City's boroughs, neighborhoods and segments of the population are experiencing even higher rates of unemployment.
-Nearly one-sixth of the City's working-age population lacks a high school diploma, and the unemployment rate among residents without a high school diploma was 11.8 percent.
+Nearly one-fifth of the City's working-age population lacks a high school diploma, and the unemployment rate among those residents was 11.4 percent.

-Income growth remains sluggish in the City, constrained by the high concentration of lower-paying jobs being created, small salary increases from many employers and relatively high unemployment.
-The City estimates that total wages grew by 3.1 percent in 2013, which was less than half the average annual rate of increase in the last economic expansion.
-The May Plan projects that wage growth will rise at an average annual rate of 3.9 percent through 2018.
+Income growth remains sluggish in the City, constrained by the high concentration of new lower-paying jobs, small salary increases from many employers and relatively high unemployment.
+Wage growth in 2013 (2.3 percent) was further constrained as income (primarily bonuses) was shifted into 2012 to avoid higher federal income tax rates that took effect in 2013.
+The June Plan projects that wage growth will rise at an average annual rate of 3.9 percent through 2018, which is less than half the average rate of increase in the last expansion.

 Wall Street is one of the City's economic engines and a major source of tax revenues.
 The Federal Reserve's low-interest-rate policies helped Wall Street rebound from record losses in 2007 and 2008 with five consecutive years of profitability (including the three best years on record).
-Although the broker/dealer profits of the member 6 firms of the New York Stock Exchange (the traditional measure of industry profitability) declined by 30 percent to \$16.7 billion in 2013, profitability was still good by historical standards (see Figure 5).
-The City forecasts a decline in Wall Street bonuses in 2014.
-The City expects that several factors, including ongoing litigation, the implementation of new regulations and rising interest rates, will constrain industry profits to \$14 billion in 2014 and keep them near this level over the remainder of the financial plan period.
+Although the broker/dealer profits of the member firms of the New York Stock Exchange (the traditional measure of industry profitability) declined by 30 percent to \$16.7 billion in 2013, profitability was still good by historical standards (see Figure 5).